 The beauty of a safari is that there is more behind the simple observation of animals.
 In the savannah, you’re not just seeing an animal in its natural habitat.
-You’re witnessing the incredible power of nature and the instincts it’s given each individual.
+You’re witnessing the incredible power of nature and the instincts it’s given to each individual.
 All animals in the savannah have one instinct: to survive.
 But it manifests itself differently in each species.
-That’s the magic of safari.
+That’s the magic of the safari.

 Antelopes, for example, are herbivores.
 To survive, they need fresh grass.
 So they roam the park in search of new pastures.
 You can see the best manifestation of this instinct in the Serengeti, where migration of wildebeest goes on almost all year round.
 It peaks in July, August, and September when thousands of antelope migrate to the neighboring Masai Mara in Kenya.